ramanujds/cts-senior-dev-2025/java-projects/java-refresher/collections-todo.md

 Queue<Employee>
-// prioritized as per salary
+// prioritized as per salary, (lowest first)

 List<String> with duplicates
 // Remove duplicates and preserve the order